Thenali: Development

 After the success of K. S. Ravikumar's directorial Padayappa (1999), Kamal Haasan approached him, since production on Haasan's Marudhanayagam was delayed and he wanted to act in two films in a year.
 While Haasan planned to direct one himself (Hey Ram), he offered Ravikumar to direct the other, and Ravikumar agreed.
 Haasan later asked Ravikumar if he would also produce the film.
 Though Ravikumar was initially in a dilemma, with encouragement from Rajinikanth, who starred in Ravikumar's Muthu (1995) and Padayappa, he agreed.
 The film thus became the first one produced by Ravikumar's company R. K. Celluloids, with his wife Karpagam handling production duties.

 Due to Haasan's commitments to Hey Ram lasting almost a year, Ravikumar spent the time by "writ[ing] a few stories" for him.
 The title Thenali was suggested by Rajinikanth for the story that was finalised.
 The core premise, that of the lead character following his reluctant psychiatrist on vacation, was inspired by the American film What About Bob?
 (1991), but Ravikumar opted against making a shot-for-shot adaptation.
+Cinematography was handled by Priyan, art direction by Maniraj, dance choreography by Tarun Kumar and stunt choreography by Vikram Dharma.

 To emphasise the film's comedy, Crazy Mohan was hired to write the dialogues.
-Cinematography was handled by Priyan, art direction by Maniraj, dance choreography by Tarun Kumar and stunt choreography by Vikram Dharma.
+The Sri Lankan broadcaster B. H. Abdul Hameed subsequently convinced Mohan to change certain dialogue deliveries to incorporate the Jaffna Tamil dialects and as a result, Mohan had to trim the dialogues which he wrote beforehand, thinking that could well and truly set with the filmmaking.
+Hameed played a major role in penning dialogues for scenes involving issues related to Sri Lankan civil conflicts.